ElectronSz/stabilize-cli/README.md

 bun add -g stabilize-cli
 ```

-After installation, the `stabilize` command will be available in your terminal.
+After installation, the `stabilize-cli` command will be available in your terminal.

 ---